diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ##### Streaming
 ![hadoop_streaming_img_1]
+**Figure 7-2.
+The relationship of the Streaming executable to the node manager and the task container**

-Streaming runs special map and reduce tasks for the purpose of launching the usersupplied executable and communicating with it (Figure 7-2).
+Streaming runs special map and reduce tasks for the purpose of launching the `user-supplied executable` and communicating with it (Figure 7-2).

-The Streaming task communicates with the process (which may be written in any language) using standard input and output streams.
+The Streaming task communicates with the process (`which may be written in any language`) using standard input and output streams.
 During execution of the task, the Java process passes input key-value pairs to the external process, which runs it through the user-defined map or reduce function and passes the output key-value pairs back to the Java process.
 From the node manager’s point of view, it is as if the child process ran the map or reduce code itself.

 #### Progress and Status Updates
 A job and each of its tasks have a status, which includes such things as the state of the job or task (e.g., running, successfully completed, failed), the progress of maps and reduces, the values of the job’s counters, and a status message or description (which may be set by user code).

 When a task is running, it keeps track of its progress (i.e., the proportion of the task completed).
 For map tasks, this is the proportion of the input that has been processed.
 For reduce tasks, it’s a little more complex, but the system can still estimate the proportion of the reduce input processed.
-It does this by dividing the total progress into three parts, corresponding to the three phases of the shuffle (see “Shuffle and Sort” on page 197, Copy, Sort, Reduce)
+It does this by dividing the total progress into three parts, corresponding to the three phases of the shuffle (see “Shuffle and Sort” on page 197, Copy, Sort, Reduce).
+For example, if the task has run the reducer on half its input, the task’s progress is 5/6, since it has completed the copy and sort phases (1/3 each) and is halfway through the reduce phase (1/6).

 Progress reporting is important, as Hadoop will not fail a task that’s making progress.
 All of the following operations constitute progress:
 * Reading an input record (in a mapper or reducer)
 * Writing an output record (in a mapper or reducer)
-* Setting the status description (via Reporter’s or TaskAttemptContext’s setSta tus() method)
+* Setting the status description (via Reporter’s or TaskAttemptContext’s setStatus() method)
 * Incrementing a counter (using Reporter’s incrCounter() method or Counter’s increment() method)
 * Calling Reporter’s or TaskAttemptContext’s progress() method

 As the map or reduce task runs, the child process communicates with its parent application master through the umbilical interface.
-The task reports its progress and status (including counters) back to its `application master, which has an aggregate view of the job`, every three seconds over the umbilical interface.
+The task reports its progress and status (including counters) back to its `application master, which has an aggregate view of the job`, `every three seconds over the umbilical interface`.

 The resource manager web UI displays all the running applications with links to the web UIs of their respective `application masters`, each of which displays further details on the MapReduce job, including its progress.
 During the course of the job, the client receives the latest status by `polling the application master` every second (the interval is set via `mapreduce.client.progressmonitor.pollinterval`).
-Clients can also use Job’s getStatus() method to obtain a JobStatus instance, which contains all of the status information for the job.
+Clients can also use Job’s getStatus() method to obtain a **JobStatus** instance, which contains all of the status information for the job.

 #### Job Completion
 When the application master receives a notification that the last task for a job is complete, it changes the status for the job to “successful.”
 Then, when the Job polls for status, it learns that the job has completed successfully, so it prints a message to tell the user and then returns from the waitForCompletion() method.
 Job statistics and counters are printed to the console at this point.

 The application master also sends an HTTP job notification if it is configured to do so.
-This can be configured by clients wishing to receive callbacks, via the mapreduce.job.end-notification.url property.
+This can be configured by clients wishing to receive callbacks, via the `mapreduce.job.end-notification.url` property.

 Finally, on job completion, the application master and the task containers clean up their working state (so intermediate output is deleted), and the OutputCommitter’s commit Job() method is called.
 Job information is archived by the job history server to enable later interrogation by users if desired.

 ### Failures
 #### Task Failure
 The task JVM reports the error back to its parent application master before it exits.
-The application master marks the task attempt as failed, and frees up the container so its resources are available for another task.
+The application master marks the task attempt as failed, and `frees up the container so its resources are available for another task`.

 For Streaming tasks, if the Streaming process exits with a nonzero exit code, it is marked as failed.
 This behavior is governed by the `stream.non.zero.exit.is.failure` property (the default is true).

-Another failure mode is the sudden exit of the task JVM, in this case, the node manager notices that the process has exited and informs the application master so it can mark the attempt as failed.
+Another failure mode is the sudden exit of the task JVM, in this case, the `node manager notices that the process has exited and informs the application master so it can mark the attempt as failed`.

 Hanging tasks are dealt with differently.
 The application master notices that it hasn’t received a progress update for a while and proceeds to mark the task as failed.
 The task JVM process will be killed automatically after this period.
 The timeout period after which tasks are considered failed is normally 10 minutes and can be configured on a per-job basis (or a cluster basis) by setting the `mapreduce.task.timeout` property to a value in milliseconds.
 Setting the timeout to a value of zero disables the timeout.

-If a Streaming process hangs, the node manager will kill it (along with the JVM that launched it) only in the following circumstances: either `yarn.nodemanager.container-executor.class` is set to org.apache.ha doop.yarn.server.nodemanager.LinuxContainerExecutor, or the default container executor is being used and the setsid command is available on the system (so that the task JVM and any processes it launches are in the same process group).
-In any other case, orphaned Streaming processes will accumulate on the system, which will impact utilization over time.
+If a Streaming process hangs, the node manager will kill it (along with the JVM that launched it) only in the following circumstances: either `yarn.nodemanager.container-executor.class` is set to org.apache.hadoop.yarn.server.nodemanager.LinuxContainerExecutor, or the default container executor is being used and the setsid command is available on the system (so that the task JVM and any processes it launches are in the same process group). `In any other case, orphaned Streaming processes will accumulate on the system`, which will impact utilization over time.

-When the application master is notified of a task attempt that has failed, it will reschedule execution of the task.
-The application master will try to avoid rescheduling the task on a node manager where it has previously failed.
+When the application master is notified of a task attempt that has failed, it will reschedule execution of the task. `The application master will try to avoid rescheduling the task on a node manager where it has previously failed`.
 Furthermore, if a task fails four times (by default), it will not be retried again. (`mapreduce.map.maxattempts` property for map tasks and `mapreduce.reduce.maxattempts` for reduce tasks).

 A task attempt may also be killed, which is different from it failing.
 A task attempt may be killed because it is a speculative duplicate, or because the node manager it was running on failed and the application master marked all the task attempts running on it as killed.
 Killed task attempts do not count against the number of attempts to run the task.